sora-tech/GopherLib/README.md

 > CS8640 Expression tree cannot contain value of ref struct or restricted type 'Span'

 Finally I realized that these frameworks are to help create mock objects but are not the only way.
 Creating a normal C# object that implements an interface is the simplest way to solve this problem and has no limitations on what it returns.
 I created several small concrete mocks which could return known data as required and this allowed testing to be done.

+### Streams
+Testing with `Stream` is never quite the same as using them thanks to the many different implementations.
+A `MemoryStream` for testing gives much more flexability when compared to a `NetworkStream` found in operation.

+This initially lead to writing code that passed tests but threw exceptions in use as `NetworkStream` do not support arbitary acess.
+The initial response is to re-write the code as required to both pass the tests and real usage but this undermines the goal of testing.
+I could use the same approach and create a Facade around `MemoryStream` that only exposed the access found on a `NetworkStream` but this would still not provide a realistic environment for the tests compared to actual use.
+Instead I decided to advance from Unit testing and move to Integration testing.

+Integration testing covers a wide range of environments including software self-testing all the way out to multiple real machines running together.
+For testing Streams all of these options are useful but trade realisim for complexity.
+In this case moving to self-hosted tests that use more realistic Stream behaviour is the goal.

+The end result was using real `Thread` in a test that created a `TcpListner` and used the complete `Client` stack with a corresponding real `TcpConnection`.
+This produced a real `NetworkStream` between the two at the cost of a much slower test.
+Typical unit tests run in miliseconds but each one of these tests took a second or more to complete.
+Using real `NetworkStream` connections did make a number of issues visible that had not been apparent from the unit tests.